SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie turned to Rarity and gave her a hug.
 Rarity returned the hug, and started whispering to Pinkie.

-After they we're done hugging, Rarity kissed Pinkie, who graciously started kissing back.
+After they we're done hugging, Rarity surprised Pinkie with a kiss.
+Pinkie graciously started kissing back as both of them began to blush.
 Fluttershy looked at Rainbow, curious of her reaction.

+Rainbow was looking at them kiss before she looked down at the table, her face going expressionless.
+Fluttershy became worried for her.

+Fluttershy stopped her eating and leaned over to Rainbow and gave her a hug, whispering, "are you alright?"

+Rainbow hugged back before whispering, "yes, just a little distracted."

+As Fluttershy and Rainbow hugged, Fluttershy could hear Rarity say, "a little birdie told me you wanted a kiss."

+Fluttershy closed her eyes and tightened her hold on Rainbow.

+Rainbow whispered, "are you okay?"

+""

 <p align="center">***</p>